“How much fun is THIS?!

 During the summer months we regularly dance out in public, at festivals, outside pubs, weddings, days of dance, wherever we’re invited, really.
 And some where we’re not.
 We’ve even been (fleetingly) seen on the telly!

-But from September through to the end of April we practise every week, on a Thursday, or on Wednesday if we get bumped out of our practice space by the Brownies, at various venues where they don’t mind shouting and big sticks.
+But from September through to the end of April we practise every week, on a Thursday, at Open House in Stroud where they don’t mind shouting and big sticks.